Dr. King’s reverie dead and buried.

 — FreedomToTwerk (@FreedomToTwerk) July 17, 2014

 For many young people, Dr. King’s memory signifies a day off from work and/or school and, as adults, it’s mostly our fault because we should know better.
 During a recent interview on CNN, Dr. Bernice King (King’s daughter) addressed the aforementioned promotional banner by labeling a large chunk of today’s 30-and-under demographic “ignorant” and she’s probably right.

-But the idiocy she’s referring to must’ve been inherited from a 31-and-older demographic that continues to shortchange our kids.
+But the idiocy she’s referring to must’ve been inherited from a 31-and-older populace that continues to shortchange our kids.
 Bad parenting typically equates to bad children and it’s infrequent to see one subsist without the other.

 See, the real problem behind the socioeconomic predicament in impoverished communities rests solely with indolence.
 We’re talking complacency within politics, education and parenting.
 Notice yours truly left out religion.
-Yes, that exclusion was intentional because those of us with common sense understand that our Lord and Savior assists those who assists themselves first.
+Yes, that exclusion was intentional because those of us with common sense understand our Lord and Savior assists those who assists themselves first.

 — Marc Perrone (@Marc_Perrone) January 15, 2016